-A Partner or National Society may assist in reserving your accommodation.
-In this circumstance it is best if the Partner is covering the hotel costs outright or the reservation is made by the Partner but paid by the Team Member, for reimbursement through normal processes.
+A partner or National Society may assist in reserving your accommodation.
+In this circumstance it is best if the partner is covering the hotel costs outright or the reservation is made by the partner but paid by the traveler, for reimbursement through normal processes.